chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 ### URLSessionDelegate and URLSessionDownloadDelegate

-Apple specifies two methods that are relevant to this project in URLSessionDownloadDelegate.
+Apple specifies two methods that are relevant to this project in URLSession and URLSessionDownloadDelegate.
 They are:

 _urlSessionDidFinishEvents_